jsa2/azdevops-cert/cloudShell.md

 ## Runs on AZCLI, but depends on depedencies that are pre-installed often with linux.
 Also line-break is [\] whereas in Powershell [`]

 ## Set subscription context
-## Do fresh sign-in to ensure az devops commands will work
+## AZ CLI does not support az login for Azure Devops, so you need to have PAT token in the session
-az login
+export AZURE_DEVOPS_EXT_PAT=PATYOUCREATEDBEFORE
 subName="Microsoft Azure Sponsorship"
 az account set --subscription "$subName" DevopsProject=TestProj